The Complete Uk lawn glossary

 Robbie's Take

 Weeds are opportunists.
 They fill gaps left by weak grass.
-Yes, you can spray them, and sometimes you need to.
-But the long term solution is a thick, healthy lawn that doesn't leave space for weeds.
+The long term solution is a thick, healthy lawn that doesn't leave space for weeds.
 Feed it, overseed it, mow it properly.
-A dense lawn is your best weed defence.

 Brown Patch

-A fungal disease causing circular brown or tan patches with a darker "smoke ring" border at the edges, especially visible in morning dew.
+A fungal disease causing circular brown patches with a darker "smoke ring" border at the edges.

 Robbie's Take

 We're seeing more brown patch in the UK than we used to.
 Climate's changing.
-If you get hot, sticky summers, avoid evening watering (morning is better), ease off the nitrogen in midsummer, and keep an eye out for that telltale ring.
+Avoid evening watering, ease off the nitrogen in midsummer, and keep an eye out for that telltale ring.

 C